 8 Behaviors You Should Have Outgrown By Your 30s

 We don’t think there’s anything you should outgrow if it makes you happy—if you like Rollerblading to Wilson Phillips as a woman in your 30s, for example, get it, girl.
-That said, there are some insidious habits—which are likely making you miserable—that you should absolutely leave behind in your 20s.
-Here, eight joy-busters to ditch ASAP.
+That said, there are some insidious habits—which are likely making you miserable—you should absolutely leave behind in your 20s.
+Here, eight joy busters to ditch ASAP.

 As Amy Schumer pointed out so brilliantly, women are the worst at accepting praise.
 While compliments may be awkward to receive, by your 30s it's time to decide you've earned them and respond in a manner simply involving the words "thank you."